-James McEntee Academy's API was 850 (out of 1000).
-This is the same API as last year.
+Meyer's API was 832 (out of 1000).
+This is an increase of 16 points compared with last year's API.
 All students took the test.
 You can find three years of detailed API results in the Data Almanac that accompanies this report.

-API RANKINGS: Based on our 2010-2011 test results, we started the 2011-2012 school year with a base API of 850.
+API RANKINGS: Based on our 2010-2011 test results, we started the 2011-2012 school year with a base API of 816.
 The state ranks all schools according to this score on a scale from 1 to 10 (10 being highest).
-Compared with all elementary schools in California, our school ranked 7 out of 10.
+Compared with all elementary schools in California, our school ranked 6 out of 10.

 SIMILAR SCHOOL RANKINGS: We also received a second ranking that compared us with the 100 schools with the most similar students, teachers, and class sizes.
-Compared with these schools, our school ranked 10 out of 10.
+Compared with these schools, our school ranked 9 out of 10.
 The CDE recalculates this factor every year.
 To read more about the specific elements included in this calculation, refer to the CDE Web site.